philip-h/utgclassroom/source/class1/index.md

 date: 2019-09-13 16:23:44
 ---

+## August 4, 2020
+Hey guys.

+In today's class, we worked on implementing the score and the lives in our game!
+We did score together and lives separately, but I'll put the code for both here!

+First thing, create the **Global** variables.
+So our game script now looks like this.

+{% code Game/Start %}
+# Global variables
+self.score = 0
+self.lives = 3

+room_set('Level1')
+{% endcode %}

+Next, we increase the score (or descrease our lives) if an appropreate collision happens.
+For increasing our score, it's when a missile collides with an asteroid

+{% code Missile/Loop %}
+# ...

+asteroid = collision_check(self, "Asteroid")
+if asteroid:
+    # destroy the missile and the asteroid
+    destroy(self)
+    destroy(asteroid)
+    # Increaded our score by 25
+    game.score = game.score + 25
+    print("Your score is now", game.score)
+{% endcode %}

+For decreasing our lives, it happens when our Ship collides with an asteroid!
+NOTE that when we exhaust all of our lives, we need to destroy the ship, not when it collides with the asteroid!

+{% code Player/Loop %}
+asteroid = collision_check(self, "Asteroid")
+if asteroid:
+    destroy(asteroid)
+    # Get rid of destroy(self)
+    game.lives = game.lives - 1
+    print('You have', game.lives, 'lives left')

+if game.lives <= 0:
+    destroy(self)
+{% endcode %}

+And that's it!
+Tomorrow's class we'll create a splash screen, and begin to look at the next game we will be creating! :)

 ## July 31, 2020

 Hey guys, in today's class we made our asteroids move, and made a spawner for them!